lilannie/Othello/README.md

 Write a main function which does the following:

-o Output the 8x8 board matrix by printing in the console. o Take two integers which are the co-ordinates of a move from the user. o Update the board with the user’s move. o Take an action by passing the state to the alpha-beta search. o Update the board with the agent’s move.
+1. Output the 8x8 board matrix by printing in the console.
+2. Take two integers which are the co-ordinates of a move from the user. o Update the board with the user’s move.
+3. Take an action by passing the state to the alpha-beta search.
+4. Update the board with the agent’s move.
   Repeat the steps until the board is filled or there is no legal move for any player.